 Early in my corporate career, I learned the value of starting small—or, as my technology colleagues call it, creating a minimum viable product (MVP).
 That approach can sound like the easy way out, but it brings big benefits: You have more chance of solving any large problem if you start by solving a small problem within it.
 What’s more, after you actually dig into finding that solution, you understand your problem better and can use what you know to improve and keep chipping away at the big-picture issues.

-As a finance professional and technology consultant, I’m bombarded with articles and ads, and posts about AI, RPA, and digital transformation.
+As a finance professional and technology consultant, I’m bombarded with articles, ads, and posts about AI, RPA, and digital transformation.
 I live in that world, but I suspect the potential of these solutions gets lost in the buzzwords for people who don’t.
-If I’m an accounting manager challenged with closing my books on time, or a controller challenged with providing my management team with more accurate and timely financial statement analysis, how can I use these ideas today, and without disrupting my day-to-day operations?
+If I’m an accounting manager challenged with closing my books on time, or a controller challenged with providing my management team with more accurate and timely financial statement analysis, how can I use these ideas today without disrupting my day-to-day operations?

 Take them one step at a time.
 Automate what you can right now and then see where that path leads you.